RoyalHighgrass/QVM-Manager/README.md

 Therefore, I recommend using a `bash shell` when running `QVM` for the best experience.
 I am actively working to improve compatibility across different platforms and shells and hope for this to be resolved in the official `v1.0.3` release.
 For more information see the [QVM Issues](https://github.com/RoyalHighgrass/QVM-Manager/issues) page.
 If you experience any issues while running QVM inside a bash environment, please do raise an issue about it as it will allow me to make the code more robust.

+This application is primarily developed and tested on a Kali Linux system.

+See [here](https://github.com/RoyalHighgrass/QVM-Manager/issues) for more information about which systems QVM has been tested on.

+#### Installation Guide
 First, make sure that your system is up-to-date & that `git` is installed:

 Using `apt`: